natgo/wt-wiki-scraper/wikitext-transpiled/ground/CCVL.md

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->'''Pros:'''

-* Fairly quick - useful as a scout vehicle at higher BRs
+* Fairly quick, useful as a scout vehicle at higher BRs
 * Can deploy a personal UAV
 * Ammunition combined with a powerful main armament creates a deadly combination
 * Much easier to aim due to two-plane stabilization

-*

 '''Cons:'''

-* Lacking in armour protection - lightweight vehicle means less protection
+* Lacking in armour protection, lightweight vehicle means less protection
 * Can be picked off by sustained arms fire
 * Transmission and engine can easily be knocked out
 * Ammunition cooking is painfully common, especially when trying to rush a point

-*

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->